oneapi-src/oneDNN/doc/graph/complex_fusion/sdpa.md

 4. GPU
    - Optimized implementation is available for 4D Q/K/V tensors with shape defined as (N, H, S, D).
-   - Optimized implementation is available for floating point SDPA with `f16` data type and `D <= 256` on Intel Graphics Products with Intel(R) Xe Matrix Extensions (Intel(R) XMX) support.
+   - Optimized implementation is available for floating-point SDPA with `f16` data type and `D <= 256` on Intel Graphics Products with Intel(R) Xe Matrix Extensions (Intel(R) XMX) support.